The market for construction materials totals over £78bn.

 Market overview

-The market for construction materials is approximately £78bn, with £60bn coming through distribution channels.
-The Group serves four major end-markets, with just over half of revenues coming from private domestic housing (both new build and repair, maintenance & improvement "RMI") and the balance being split between the commercial & industrial market and the public sector.
+The Group serves four major end markets, with half of revenues coming from private domestic housing (both new build and repair, maintenance & improvement "RMI") and the balance being split between the commercial and industrial market and the public sector.

 Market mix